 - Salt to taste

-1. Firstly, in a pot of water add the cut gobi pieces and bring it to boil.
-To it add salt for taste and vinegar and let it boil for 3-4 minutes.
+- Firstly, in a pot of water add the cut gobi pieces and bring it to boil.
+To it, add salt for taste and vinegar and let it boil for 3-4 minutes.
 The vinegar ensures that the gobi does not get too soft and retains its structure.

-2. To marinate the vegetables, add the boiled gobi pieces, carrot, potatoes, green chili, capsicum and french beans to a bowl.
-To it add the Tata Sampann Red Chilli Powder, Turmeric Powder, and Kasuri Methi, biryani masala, ginger garlic paste and salt to taste.
+- To marinate the vegetables, add the boiled gobi pieces, carrot, potatoes, green chili, capsicum and french beans to a bowl.
+To it add the Tata Sampann red chili powder, turmeric powder, kasuri methi, biryani masala, ginger garlic paste and salt to taste.

-9. Transfer a layer of the rice into the vegetable pot.
-Add the kesar milk to it alongwith a layer of onions and some coriander.
+- Transfer a layer of the rice into the vegetable pot.
+To it add the kesar milk and a layer of onions and some coriander.

 Who said veg biryani is pulao?
 This easy step by step veg biryani recipe is a definite myth buster.
-A pinch of Tata Sampann Masale, and the biryani gets is due flavour!
+A pinch of Tata Sampann Masale, and the biryani gets its due flavour!

 The views and opinions expressed, and assumptions & analysis presented in this content piece are those of the author(s) and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.